-Latest Tariff announcement: BEIS announced on 1 June 2020 that there will be no degression on 1 July 2020.
+Latest Tariff announcement: BEIS announced that there will be no degression for this quarter.

 Click to view the latest tariff rates and degression announcements for the Domestic RHI scheme.

 Tariffs set the rate for your Renewable Heat Incentive (RHI) payments.
 People who join the scheme and stick to its rules receive quarterly payments over seven years.
 The rates are set by the Department for Business, Energy and Industrial Strategy (BEIS).
 You can view budget announcements on their website.

 On 1 May 2020, we changed the way that we make RHI payments.
 We will continue to make your payments on a quarterly basis, but the date on which you receive them may be slightly later than the calendar date you were used to.
 We expect that you will receive payments within 1-2 weeks of the due date shown on your MyRHI account.
 Please consider any changes that you may need to make to accommodate this (for example, changing the date of direct debits coming out of your account).

 How the Retail Price Index (RPI) and Consumer Price Index (CPI) affect tariffs